gflores1092/ItemLabeling/README.md

 # ItemLabeling
-A simple and basic item labeling example using regex and R
+A simple and basic item labeling example using regex and R. Useful as a starting point.